Emergency Evacuee Guidance During COVID-19

 Only travel to ESS support locations designated by your local or First Nations' government.
 Supports will not be available if you travel to a non-designated location.

 Evacuees should first look to use their own resources, such as insurance, to support themselves.
 Staying with friends or family (also referred to as billeting) is not recommended during the COVID-19 pandemic.
 If you don't have your own resources the ESS program may be able to support you.
+You must connect with an ESS responder to receive supports from authorized suppliers.

 Delivery of Supports